weygoldt/TeeGrid/8channel-logger/README.md

 ![gain180](images/clipping-gain180-3.5mV-step0.1mV-traces.png)

 The signals are clipped at the bottom!
+This looks the same for all channels and gains.
 Why?

 ## High- and low-pass filter

-In file `filter-p*-gain*` the frequency of a 23mV signal was increased as follows:
+In files `tests/filter-p*-gain*.wav` the frequency of a 23mV signal was increased as follows:
 10Hz, 12.5Hz, 16Hz, 20Hz, 25Hz, 31.5Hz, 40Hz, 50Hz, 63Hz, 80Hz,
 100Hz, 125Hz, 160Hz, 200Hz, 250Hz, 315Hz, 400Hz, 500Hz, 630Hz, 800Hz,
 1000Hz, 1250Hz, 1600Hz, 2000Hz, 2500Hz, 3150Hz, 4000Hz, 5000Hz, 6300Hz, 8000Hz,